remz1337/VRE_Experiment/README.md

 # Introduction
-A repo to setup and run experiments.
-Ultimately run them in parallel on CC cluster.
+A repo to setup and run experiments so they can be run in parallel on a slurm cluster.

 # Build
-Specify the experiments to run in sbatch_prepare.sh, sbatch_generate.sh and sbatch_analyze.sh.
-Then run the `run.sh` script
+Prepare the log folder by executing  `reset_slurm_logs.sh` Then run the `run.sh` script, passing the experiment to run as an argument (eg. `run.sh 123`)